CUH Logo

 What is a jejunostomy tube?

 A jejunostomy tube is a soft tube placed through your skin into a part of your small bowel called the jejunum.
-This allows feed and water to enter directly into your bowel, avoiding using your stomach.
+The tube help as it bypasses the need to swallow, meaning nutrition and/or medications can be delivered directly into your small bowel.

 Why do I have a jejunostomy tube?